The rare US and UK warning of ‘immense threat’ from China

 He cited the interference alert issued by Parliament in January on the activities of Christine Lee, owner of a law firm that worked on behalf of UK-China relations, and was even received by British premiers.
 She was accused by an MI5 report of trying to influence British politicians to favor China.

 McCallum said such an operation is aimed at amplifying the voices of the pro-Chinese Communist Party and silencing those who question its authority.
-“This needs to be faced,” said the MI5 director.
+“This needs to be faced,” said the director of MI5.

 In the US, the FBI director said the Chinese government directly interfered in a congressional election in New York because it wanted to bar a candidate who protested in Tiananmen Square in 1989.